ROBOTIS-GIT/emanual/docs/en/platform/ros2_openmanipulator_x/overview_to_assembly.md

 ### [Board Connection](#board-connection)
 To set up the software on the OpenMANIPULATOR-X and run it, you need to connect your PC and the OpenMANIPULATOR-X to the electrical board.
 You can use OpenCR alone or U2D2 and U2D2 Power Hub Board, as the electrical board.
 A simple connection diagram is shown below.
-Refer to [ROS] setup or [OpenCR] setup page for detailed connection method.
+Refer to [ROS2] setup or [OpenCR] setup page for detailed connection method.

 <img src="/assets/images/platform/openmanipulator_x/connection.png" width="600">